simbav911/BTCz-Pay/README.md

 * Point it to a new Couchdb database
 * Point it to a BitcoinZ Core RPC server
 * Update coinmarketcap API key
+* Add tmp wallet with founds for speed payment

 Tests
 -----